-Most people are aware that they should visit their physician and dentist once each year, but did you know it's equally important to visit an optometrist?
-Yearly appointments allow doctors to do a variety of things from identifying risk factors for chronic diseases to counseling on health concerns and promoting healthy behavior.
-Yearly visits also help enhance the relationship between you and your doctor, which can make a positive difference in your overall healthcare experience.
+Most people are aware that they should visit their physician and dentist once each year, but did you know it's equally important to visit an ophthalmologist?
+An annual exam allows your doctor to do a variety of things; from identifying risk factors for chronic diseases to counseling on health concerns and promoting healthy behavior.
+They also help enhance the relationship between you and your doctor, which can make a positive difference in your overall healthcare experience.

-Whether your vision is impaired or not, it’s essential that you visit an eye doctor and have a comprehensive eye exam completed each year.
-Eye examinations are especially crucial if you have diseases like diabetes or high blood pressure or if you have a family history of vision issues like glaucoma or age-related macular degeneration.
+Eye examinations are especially crucial if you have diseases like diabetes or high blood pressure, or if you have family history of vision issues like glaucoma or age-related macular degeneration.
 In addition to handling any visual prescription needs, the eye doctor checks your eyes for current eye disease and other issues that may inhibit your vision.

 The two most important tests within a comprehensive exam are a slit-lamp examination and a glaucoma test.
-The slit-lamp exam evaluates the overall health of your eyes, while the glaucoma test measures the pressure behind them.
+The slit-lamp exam allows the doctor to visualize the inside of the eye by looking through the dilated pupil, while the glaucoma test measures the pressure inside them.
 These tests thoroughly evaluate your eye health and detect any signs of infection or disease, helping to keep you and your eyes healthy for years to come.
 You may not need these tests every time you see an eye doctor, but it’s important to have them at some point to get an overall sense of the health of your eyes and to have a comparison for future tests that might need to be done if an issue comes up.

 So if you can’t remember the last time you visited your eye doctor, it’s probably time to make the call and schedule an eye exam.
+If you do get an eye exam, but it’s not a dilated exam, make sure to request one from your doctor.
 Your eyes and your health will thank you for it.